Fantasy Baseball Auction Strategy for 2021

 - Bid on positions where you’re set.
 Of course, you can’t bid on players if you don’t have a roster spot open, but say you have J.T.
-Realmuto and you’re not going to get a second pricey catcher, start bidding up Gary Sanchez, Wilson Contreras, and Salvador Perez.
+Realmuto and you’re not going to get a second pricey catcher, start bidding up Salvador Perez, Willson Contreras, and maybe Gary Sanchez.
 Keeping your utility slot open as long as possible really helps here.

 Enjoy Your Fantasy Auction

 The most important thing to do is to have fun and not be intimidated.
-When you check out the results from an expert auction, you quickly see some wacky salaries – everyone makes small mistakes, and the prices are heavily dependent on when they sold in the auction.
+When you check out the results from an expert auction, you quickly see some wacky salaries – everyone makes small mistakes, and the prices are heavily dependent on the point in an auction when a player went up for bid.
 The key is to stay on course and follow the auction strategy you worked so hard on.

 So make this the year that you make the big jump.
 Head on over to Fantrax and experience their Live Auction Draft App.